rubberducky56/rubberducky56.github.io/_posts/cybersecurity/2022-09-01-code-obfuscation.md

 parseInt(_0x5e377c(0x12c))*parseInt(_0x5e377c(0x122));if(_0x2d3a87===_0x2b7215)break;else _0x19e682['push'](_0x19e682['shift']());}catch(_0x22c179){_0x19e682['push'](_0x19e682['shift']());}}}(_0x154f,0x1918c));var greeting='Hello\x20World';greeting=0xa;var product=greeting*greeting;
 {% endhighlight %}

 This behemoth of a script does exactly the same thing, and is near impossible for a human to understand.

-### Methods of Code Obfuscation
+If you want to see some more interesting examples, [This StackExchange thread](https://codegolf.stackexchange.com/questions/22533/weirdest-obfuscated-hello-world) has many examples of obfuscating the string ```hello world```.

+Some of the biggest obstacles to malware developers are antivirus engines and EDR (endpoint detection and response) systems.
+These detect malware based on a database of stored signatures.
+Antivirus and EDR systems deserve an entire article of their own, but two methods they use to detect malware are static signatures and heuristic signatures.
+* __Static signatures__ compare suspected malware code to a database of known malware samples, and flags up any matches.
+* __Heuristic signatures__ can detect malware code by searching for suspicious features

+Obfuscation helps to evade signature-based detection by ensuring any developed malware does not match any known signatures.

 Some common methods of code obfuscation include:
 * __Renaming__ - changing the names of variables and classes to meaningless identifiers, sometimes including unprintable or invisible characters